matihost/monorepo/terraform/aws-alb/README.md

 # Terraform :: Application Load Balancer usage example

-Terraform scripts creates:
+Terraform scripts deploy sample webserver app in autoscalling mode in private subnet and expose public facing loadbalancer to it.

+In particular it creates:

-- launch template for webserver (nginx)
+- launch template for webserver (ubuntu with nginx acting as webserver)

-- autoscalling group
+- autoscalling group, plus simple autoscalling policy

-- targetgroup for ALB
+- targetgroup for ALB usage - it is being populated via autoscalling group automatically (aka changes to instances count is reflected in target group)

-- Application Load Balancer (ALB)  (TODO)
+- Application Load Balancer (ALB)  with single listener forwarding all trafic to above targetgroup

 This setup use AWS resources eliglible to AWS Free Tier __only__.